fethalen/phylopypruner/README.md

 ## Usage

-To get a list of options, run the software without any arguments or use the `-h` or `--help` flag.
-PhyloPyPruner requires either a corresponding multiple sequence alignment (MSA) in FASTA format and a Newick tree or, the path to a directory containing multiple trees and alignments.
+To get a list of options, run the software without any arguments or with the `-h` option.
+PhyloPyPruner requires either a corresponding multiple sequence alignment (MSA), in FASTA format, and a Newick tree or, the path to a directory containing multiple trees and alignments, as an input.

 **Example 1.** Providing a single corresponding tree and alignment.
 In this case monophyletic masking will be performed by choosing the sequence with the